luxonis/depthai-hardware/docs/source/pages/arducam.rst

 Overview
 ********

-`ArduCam <https://www.arducam.com/product-category/opencv-ai-kit/>`__ has built a series of M12-capable and C/CS-capable camera boards that work with OAK devices.
+`ArduCam <https://www.arducam.com/product-category/opencv-ai-kit/>`__ has built a series of M12-capable and C/CS-capable camera boards that work with OAK cameras.
 A variety of M12-mount options allow to match lenses in many projects.

 Weight